For press inquiries, please call Knox @ 510-612-6124.

 Here is my talk at the Mobile Masters Sessions at Macworld 2013.

 We have gotten an amazing amount of press, in the form of features, interviews, and video/TV, in a very short time.
 Thank you to all the journalists around the world who have taken the time to share this art movement, the artists of P1xels and their art with the public.

-November 29, 2012—A lovely feature in the San Francisco Chronicle by Kimberly Chun
+November 29, 2012—A lovely feature about the Third Wave exhibition in the San Francisco Chronicle by Kimberly Chun

 November 25, 2012—A great feature and gallery at the Huffington Post by John Seed.